-This notice of Annual Meeting and proxy statement and form of proxy are being distributed and made available on or about April 23, 2015.
+This notice of Annual Meeting and proxy statement and form of proxy are being distributed and made available on or about April 29, 2016.

-In this proxy statement, the words "Google," "the company," "we," "our," "ours," "us" and similar terms refer to Google Inc. and its consolidated subsidiaries, unless the context indicates otherwise.
+In this proxy statement, the words "Alphabet," "the company," "we," "our," "ours," "us" and similar terms refer to Alphabet Inc. and its consolidated subsidiaries, unless the context indicates of herwise, and the word "Google" refers to Google Inc., a wholly owned subsidiary of Alphabet.